-- 3.3.2 The CSSP may also apply when the Prohibited Behaviour occurs in any one or a combination of the following situations: - a) When the Participant(s) involved interacted or were known to each other due to their mutual involvement in a Sport Organization's activities; or - b) Outside of a Sport Organization's environment and activities (including in an online/virtual environment) where the Prohibited Behaviour: - i) has a serious and detrimental impact on another person; or - ii) could undermine the integrity of sport or bring the Canadian sport system into disrepute. - 3.3.3 When determining whether the CSSP applies, the physical or online/virtual location(s) where the alleged Prohibited Behaviour occurred is not determinative.
+- a) Within a Sport Organization's environment (including the online/virtual environment);}; or - b) When the Participant alleged to have committed a Prohibited Behaviour was engaging in a Sport Organization's activities; - 3.3.2 The CSSP may also apply when the Prohibited Behaviour occurs in any one or a combination of the following situations: - a) When the Participant(s) involved interacted or were known to each other due to their mutual involvement in a Sport Organization's activities; or - b) Outside of a Sport Organization's environment and activities (including in an online/virtual environment) where the Prohibited Behaviour has: - i) has a serious and detrimental impact on another person; and/or - could undermine the integrity of sport or bring the Canadian sport system into disrepute. - 3.3.3 When determining whether the CSSP applies, the physical or online/virtual location(s) where the alleged Prohibited Behaviour occurred is not determinative.